Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ## Install Overview

 This document details the basic install of the .NET Core agent.
 The installation process for self-hosted applications also applies to IIS Express users.
-The following installation types require additional steps:

-* Profiler Chaining
-* Installation for Azure App Service

 ## Step 1 - Download Contrast Agent